RN Diploma, Certification and Certificate Program Information

 Licensed Practical Nurse (LPN) to Registered Nurse (RN) Certificate Program

 RNs are responsible for evaluating and caring for the ill and documenting patient symptoms, medications and reactions.
 They often supervise LPNs or Certified Nursing Assistants (CNAs) and communicate with treating physicians.
 An LPN-to-RN certificate program generally requires 30 credits for completion.
-These certificate programs make students qualified to take the RN national licensing exam.

 - Foundations in nursing

 - Nursing the elderly

 - Surgical nursing

 Registered Nurse Diploma Program